Family Educational Rights and Privacy Act

 The right to inspect and review the student’s education records within 45 days of the day CSU receives the request for access.

-All enrolled and former students may have access to their education records maintained by CSU.
-Written requests identifying the record(s) to be inspected should be submitted to the Registrar’s Office, or, in the case of graduate studies, to the Graduate School.
+All enrolled and former students may access their education records maintained by CSU.
+Written requests identifying the record(s) to be inspected should be submitted to the Registrar’s Office, or, in the case of graduate students, to the Graduate School.
 The CSU official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the CSU official to whom the request was submitted, that official will advise the student of the correct official to whom the request should be addressed.
 A student may receive one copy of each item of information contained in the education record at a cost of $.25 per page (charge subject to change).

 The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.

-Students may ask CSU to amend a record that they believe is inaccurate or misleading.
+Students may ask CSU to amend a record that they believe is inaccurate or misleading as recorded or reported in that record.
 They should write the CSU official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.